stevefolta/airwindows-clap-build/README.md

 Create a settings file to tell the script where the Airwindows sources are.
-This can either be at "~/.config/build-airwindows-claps/settings", or just a file called "settings" in the current working directory.
+This can either be at "~/.config/build-airwindows-clap/settings", or just a file called "settings" in the current working directory.
 An example:

 ```
 airwindows-sources = "~/local/src/airwindows"
 ```

-Then just run the "build-airwindows-claps" script.
+Then just run the "build-airwindows-clap" script.
 You can give it optional arguments to build only one plugin (`build-airwindows-clap only: Capacitor`) or to exclude plugins (`build-airwindows-clap except: DrumSlam except: DustBunny`).